VernierST/vst-native-orb/README.md

 * Squash and merge.
 Ensure the semver tag is preserved and entered as a part of the commit message.
 * On merge, after manual approval, the orb will automatically be published to the Orb Registry.

+Please keep the orb major version the same as the major version of the conan config package it uses.

 For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).